Food Plants for Butterflies, Part 1

 Watch the Zoom presentation on our YouTube channel here.

-"I attended the class at Dunn Ranch this summer on pollinator gardens.
+"I attended the class at Dunn Ranch on pollinator gardens.
 I have rarely been so impacted by a class in such a short amount of time.
 I learned a little bit about the importance of bees in the pollination dance, and more about just how many species there are other than honey bees.
 I learned a little bit about the critically important role pollinators play in the balance of our planet.
 And I learned just enough to inspire me to learn more, much more and to commit to a native pollinator garden focus on our new property in Phoenix.